-Wellcome to Birdcare.org.uk, your starting point as a first time pet bird owner.
+Wellcome to Birdcare.org.uk (we are moving to BirdCare.eu), your starting point as a first time pet bird owner.
 It’s our goal to help consumers buy high-quality foods, feeders, nest boxes and other birdcare products that meet the highest standards for nutrition, safety and suitability.

 Birds are incredibly social by nature and thrive on company, frequent interaction and nurturing.
 Many birds are engaging pets, and they make fun.
 If anyone is planning to have bird ownership, the care necessities include providing proper housing, nutritious diet, and keeping an eye on the health of birds.
 However, it is also essential to offer them plenty of enrichment and interaction to keep the pet birds happy, active and alert.